ddh0/easy-llama/RECOMMENDATIONS.md

 # Recommended models for CPU-based text inference
 The following are my subjective, personal choices for each model size.
-I will attempt to keep this list up to date as better models are released.

 In general, the more parameters a model has - i.e. as you get further down this list - the smarter it will be, the longer it will take to generate responses, and the more RAM you'll need.